Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Reasons for the decrease in the number of bifidobacteria

-• Fermentopathies (celiac disease, lactase deficiency)
+• Enzymatic diseases (celiac disease, lactase deficiency)

 • Immune diseases (immune deficiencies, allergies)

-• Change of climatic zones
+• Change of climate zones

 • Stress

-The norm of lactobacilli
+Norm of lactobacilli

-Reasons for the decrease in the number of lactobacilli
+Reasons for reducing the number of lactobacilli

 • Drug treatment (antibiotics, non-steroidal anti-inflammatory drugs (NSAIDs) such as analgin, aspirin, laxatives)